emilnuutinen/capstone/README.md

 ### Notebooks

-The required libraries are imported in each file.
+The required libraries for example in machine learning algorithms are imported into each file.
 These are always presented first.

 ### Usage